 Food for thought

 But it’s no good throwing a packet of probiotics into your supermarket trolley and hoping for the best.
-According to Rachel when it comes to the gut/brain axis there should be a multi-pronged approach.
+According to Rachel, when it comes to the gut/brain axis, there should be a multi-pronged approach.
 She suggests the following…

-Eat seratonin boosting foods
+Eat serotonin-boosting foods

 Focus on your gut health

-Our gut microbiome has been the health buzzwords of the last few years, but for good reason – this flora of different bacteria lining our intestines has been proven to be hugely beneficial for our health if looked after correctly.
+Our gut microbiome has been the health buzzword of the last few years, but for good reason – this flora of different bacteria lining our intestines has been proven to be hugely beneficial for our health if looked after correctly.
 “We want to support a vast microbiome as poor microbiome variety has been linked to stress, depression and anxiety,” says Rachel.
 “The gut brain axis is the interaction between the microbiome in your gut and the cognitive and emotional centres in the brain.”

 As for probiotics, Rachel suggests that unless you have a diagnosed digestive/health issue, then it’s best to opt for naturally occurring probiotics in fermented foods.

 We all know what it’s like to feel ‘hangry’ when we haven’t eaten, and how this can make us feel low, jittery or anxious.
 What we don’t want, explains Rachel, is for our body to go into hypoglycemic mode, where our blood sugar is too low.
 She therefore suggests eating a healthy portion of whole grain carbs at most meals in order to maintain a steady flow of glucose.
 This, she says, “Can be in the form of fruit, quinoa, buckwheat, chickpeas, or sweet potatoes, and it’s important to eat wholegrain bread and pasta where you can.”